Billie Jean King Defends Serena Williams After U.S. Open Meltdown, Addresses Tennis ‘Double Standard’

 During the match, Williams demanded an apology from Ramos after he penalized her after alleging that her coach, Patrick Mouratoglou, was making hand signals, which is a code violation in Grand Slam matches.
 According to CBS Sports, Williams claimed her coach was simply giving her a thumbs up and she demanded an apology from Ramos, saying she would never cheat.

-An emotional Williams later warned Ramos: “You will never, ever be on another court of mine as long as you live.
+An emotional Williams later warned Ramos, “You will never, ever be on another court of mine as long as you live.
 You are the liar.
 When are you going to give me my apology?
 You owe me an apology.
 Say it.
 Say you’re sorry.”

 Later, an upset Williams smashed her racket on the court after losing serve and was slapped with another violation and a point penalty for the sixth game.
-Williams called Ramosa “thief” for taking a point from her, per the Hollywood Reporter.
+Williams called Ramosa a “thief” for taking a point from her, per The Hollywood Reporter.

 Williams later complained about the ruling, saying, “There’s a lot of men out here that have said a lot of things and because they are men that doesn’t happen.”